awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-dotnet-configuration.md

 The SDK applies custom rules in the order in which they are defined\.
 If a request matches multiple custom rules, the SDK applies only the first rule\.

+On Lambda, you cannot modify the sampling rate\.
+If your function is called by an instrumented service, calls generated requests that were sampled by that service will be recorded by Lambda\.
+If active tracing is enabled and no tracing header is present, Lambda makes the sampling decision\.

 Tell the X\-Ray SDK for \.NET to load sampling rules from a file with the `SamplingRuleManifest` setting\.

 **Example Web\.config \- Sampling Rules**